Bug sweep services

 Older surveillance bugs V current Technologies.

-Some types of devices can be straight forward for us to detect.
+Some types of devices can be straight forward to detect.

 There are many new systems on the world markets much more sinister in design and data transmission, often requiring advanced analysis to detect.